tum-ewk/OpenTUMFlex/README.md

 ## Getting started
 A scenario based approach is incorported in OpenTUMflex design.
 Here, a scenario refers to the device configurations installed at the prosumer premises.
 For example: A scenario can refer to just a household with PV, BSS and EV.

-* **Change your scenario (use predefined sample configurations in [scenario.py](https://github.com/tum-ewk/OpenTUMFlex.py/blob/master/opentumflex/scenarios/scenarios.py)):**
+* **Change your scenario**
-   Once you have succesfully installed OpenTUMflex, you can choose or create your own scenario inside [scenario.py](https://github.com/tum-ewk/OpenTUMFlex.py/blob/master/opentumflex/scenarios/scenarios.py).
-To give an idea, we have already created 10 sample scenarios.
+   Once you have succesfully installed OpenTUMflex, you can choose to change your scenario by replacing the desired name in line 11 in [example.py](https://github.com/tum-ewk/OpenTUMFlex.py/blob/master/example_1.py).
+To give an idea, we have already created 10 sample scenarios inside [scenario.py](https://github.com/tum-ewk/OpenTUMFlex.py/blob/master/opentumflex/scenarios/scenarios.py).

   *For example the following scenarios portray the devices installed at the prosumers premises*
    * `scenario_hp`: Heat storage, boiler and HP